EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.math.fft.md

 ### tools.math.fft.fft_symmetric

-Make a 1-D fft a complex-conjugate symmetric Package: Util.fit Description: Given a 1-D fft of a vector, or a matrix, force the negative frequency signal to be complex conjugate of the positive
+Make a 1-D fft a complex-conjugate symmetric Package: Util.fit Description: Given a 1-D fft of a vector, or a matrix, force the negative frequency signal to be complex conjugate of the positive frequency signal.